VitthalS/Recon-Slayer/README.md

 If you want to see the screenshots from your VPS you can use [ssslide](https://github.com/tehryanx/ssslide)

 ## To-Do
-- Add gau to detect XSS, Open Redirect vulns.
 - Add S3 Scanner
-- Add Wayback URLs support
 - Add subjs

+## Update
+- Added gau support to collect urls.
+- Added nuclei support
+- Replaced httprobe with httpx
+- Added `-b` flag to dirsearch
+- Replaced webscreenshot with gowitness